ULA Vulcan rocket achieves liftoff in national security launch - UPI.com

-The rocket at Cape Canaveral Space Force Station in Florida at 8:56 p.m.
+The rocket launched from Cape Canaveral Space Force Station in Florida at 8:56 p.m.
 EDT Tuesday.
 It's the third launch ever of the company's Vulcan rockets and the first time it was used for a national security mission, referred to as United States Space Force (USSF)-106, reported Spaceflight Now.

 The video showed the rocket lifting off and its bright glare cutting through the Florida night sky.